 - Linda Whitaker: What is the status of Matt Hernando? - David Breeckner: His application for the Coconino board is being processed.
 It may have fallen behind schedule and is now advancing forward. - 6.
 Committee Report: Finance Committee -Jim Snitzer - a.
-FY22 EOY report will be included in the FY22 reports.
-Loaded and started the FY23 budget in August.
-September 2nd Audit- PC/ P card, annual audit performed by the State in leu of a full finance audit.
-September 1stis the first-round submission date for out FY24 budget.
+FY22 EOY report

 The FY22 EOY report will be finalized by Carole McQueen.
 Carole is waiting on the June 2022 report to make the finalizations.
-July 2022 will be the thirteenth month and
+July 2022 will be the thirteenth month and will be included in the FY22 reports.
+Loaded and started the FY23 budget in August.